Why are waiters and waitresses suing Florida restaurants?

 How does an employee calculate the 20% for the side work?

-Florida lawyers have been telling waiters and waitresses across Florida that the way to calculate this is “total hours spent performing side work per shift.”
+Waiters and waitresses across Florida have been hearing that the way to calculate this is “total hours spent performing side work per shift.”

-What are anti-restaurant lawyers telling waiters and waitresses to get them to sue Florida businesses?
+What are waiters and waitresses hearing about suing Florida businesses?

 If you would like to speak with an experienced labor & employment lawyer who exclusively represents Florida employers, please call us at 1-772-465-5111.
 You can review our firm bio here.